Top 10 Richest Temples in the World

 siddhivinayak temple world's richest temple india

 Mumbai is a grand witness to popular and archaeologically significant places of worship and historical importance.
 The Siddhivinayak temple in Mumbai, dedicated to Lord Ganesha, is one of the country’s most well-known temples.
 It draws a significant number of celebrities, ranging from Bollywood stars to business moguls.
-According to statistics, the temple receives around 125 crores each year in donations, including substantial sums from affluential residents of the city.
+According to statistics, the temple receives around 125 crores each year in donations, including substantial sums from affluent residents of the city.

 Lord Ganesha or Shree Ganesh is said to be the first to be worshipped before commencing any new endeavor or enterprise since he is the remover of obstacles and bad fortune.
 This is the Shree Siddhivinayak Ganapati Temple in Prabhadevi, Mumbai, a two-century-old temple where devotees pray to have their wishes granted.
 Mumbai, the city of dreams, seems like an apt destination for the temple.